guaguabujianle/EHIGN_SBVS/README.md

 ## Descriptions of folders and files
 + **./config**: Parameters used in EHIGN, you should change the "data_root" in TrainConfig.json to your own one.
 + **./log**: Logger.
-+ **./model**: This dir contains serveral trained model that can be use to reproduce the reported results.
++ **./model**: This dir contains several trained models that can be used to reproduce the reported results.
 + **CIGConv.py**: The implementation of CIGConv.
 + **NIGConv.py**: The implementation of NIGConv.
 + **EHIGN.py**: The implementation of EHIGN.